TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-serviceavailability.md

 	productPesIds="15585"
 	cloudEnvironments="public"
 />
-# Cosmos DB is responding Service Unavailable
+# Cosmos DB returns Service Unavailable

-The Service Unavailable error is thrown by the client SDK and it could be that the Cosmos Service is functioning fine.
-Please review the Metric Tab for the Availability SLA for the given Cosmos Account.
-Please reach out to Support if the metric tab does reflect the availability the availability issue.
+Service unavailable may be returned due to client issues, Service issues, or Environment (network) issues.
+If you don't see a Service advisory in Azure portal, a common reason for seeing this error is from client load from CPU, Memory, or Network exhaustion at the client side.

-Otherwise, ensure the application has implemented the [Peformance Tips with respect to Networking and SDKs](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking).
-Also, review the client resource such as CPU memory pressure on the client machine.
+Please ensure the application has implemented the [Performance Tips with respect to Networking and SDKs](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking).
+Also, review the client resource such as CPU/Memory pressure on the client machine.

 ## **Recommended documents**